Frequently Asked Questions

 Q: Which metals are available?

-A: Balfour military rings are available in Valadium®, Golden Valadium®, Silver Select®, 10kt and 14kt white gold, and 10kt, 14kt, and 18kt yellow gold.
-The yellow gold options are a mixture of gold and alloys of silver, zinc and copper.
+1. Balfour military rings are available in Valadium®, Golden Valadium®, Silver Select®, 10kt and 14kt white gold, and 10kt, 14kt, and 18kt yellow gold.
+The yellow gold options are a mixture of gold and alloys of silver, zinc, and copper.

 Q: How would you describe the silver plus?
-Can it be done in natural finish?
+Can it be done in a natural finish?

 Q: What is the difference between natural and antique finish?

-A: Antique finish has a dark background that brings out the polished details.
+1. The antique finish has a dark background that brings out the polished details.
 It is the most popular finish.
-Natural finish is as beautiful as the antique finish, but without the dark background.
+The natural finish is as beautiful as the antique finish but without a dark background.
 Natural finish is only available on gold rings.

 Q: What do you mean by left and right sides?

-A: The "left" side corresponds to the left side of the ring as the ring wearer looks at the ring.
-In this case the wording around the stone is right-side up to the wearer.
+1. The "left" side corresponds to the left side of the ring as the ring-wearer looks at the ring.
+In this case, the wording around the stone is right-side up to the wearer.

-A: No, The color of the laservue matches the metal of the ring.
-The valadium and white gold rings will have a white laservue.
+1. No, The color of the laservue matches the metal of the ring.
+The Siladium and white gold rings will have a white laservue.
 The gold and gold-looking rings will have a yellow laservue.

 ABOUT THE EMBLEMS